YOU MAKE THE DIFFERENCE

 Each year WWS asks parents, grandparents, alumni, faculty, staff, and friends to make an annual gift.
 Your tax-deductible contribution to the Annual Fund is vital in keeping the School financially healthy.
 The Washington Waldorf School (WWS), like virtually all independent schools, relies on the charitable gifts from its extended community to sustain the School and bridge the gap between tuition income and the actual cost of providing an extraordinary educational experience for our students.
-Last year, through the generous giving and participation of our extended community, we raised $224,000 with 84% participation and 100% participation in grades 1-6 and 11-12.
+Last year, through the generous giving and participation of our extended community, we raised $316,000 with 84% participation.
 Every gift counts and demonstrates the commitment we share to the continued success of the School.

 Bazaar, and Spring Gala and Auction

 In addition to the Annual Fund, our two large fundraisers are the fall bazaar and the spring gala and auction.
-The bazaar is a beloved 45-year tradition at WWS, which raises critical funds for our operating budget, strengthens our parent and family community, and opens the School to a wider public.
+The bazaar is a beloved 48-year tradition at WWS, which raises critical funds for our operating budget, strengthens our parent and family community, and opens the School to a wider public.
 It takes a lot of hands to plan and carry out the bazaar, and we depend on each WWS parent to volunteer their time during the preparation and day off.
 We also count on you enjoying the day at the Bazaar!
 The Fall Bazaar is always the Saturday before Thanksgiving, and will be held this year on November 18, 2017 from 10am - 3pm.
 We will host a preview night on Friday, November 17, 2017 -- stay tuned for more details!